SergioBurlaka/social-net/README.md

 }

 ![Alt text](http://dl3.joxi.net/drive/2020/02/17/0021/0128/1405056/56/cccd965ff2.jpg)
 Now, if you click on 'back'.
-You can login, input for example:\
+You can login, enter for example:\
 Login: Dave\
 Password: 123